Ruin problems for risk processes with dependent phase-type claims: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the support of the Australian Research Council Center of Excellence for Mathematical and Statistical Frontiers (ACEMS).
-Oscar Peralta was additionally supported by the Australian Research Council DP180103106 grant.
+Oscar Peralta was additionally supported by the Australian Research Council DP180103106 grant and the Swiss National Science Foundation Project $200021\_191984$.